gtaylormb/opl3_fpga/README.md

 which has the <a href="http://www.xilinx.com/products/silicon-devices/soc/zynq-7000.html">Xilinx Zynq-7000
 SoC</a> containing an ARM dual-core Cortex-A9 and an FPGA.
 The board also has an
 <a href="http://www.analog.com/en/products/audio-video/audio-codecs/ssm2603.html#product-overview">Analog Devices SSM2603
 audio codec</a> with dual 24-bit DACs.
-So the interfaces are different--the interface to the CPU is AXI4-Lite and the interface to the DAC is I<sup>2</sup>S, matching the particular hardware I have to work with.
+So the external interfaces are different--the interface to the CPU is AXI4-Lite and the interface to the DAC is I<sup>2</sup>S, matching the particular hardware I have to work with.
 These interfaces are wrapped in the design and would be easy to swap out.

 The original OPL3 chip used a 14.31818MHz master clock.
-The sample rate was 14.31818MHz/288 = 49.7159KHz.
+The sample rate was 14.31818MHz/288 = 49.7159KHz, which is quite an interesting sample rate.
 With 36 operator slots, that gives 8 clocks to update each operator each sample (operator logic is time-shared between slots).

 The SSM2603 on the ZYBO uses 256x oversampling, and thus requires a master clock 256x the sample clock.